Reconciling Purchase Orders

 Order Number

-Clicking on the order number will open the order to display all the details.
+The order number.
+Clicking on this will open the order to display all the details.

 Supplier

-Clicking on the name will open the supplier's page.
+The suppliers name.
+Clicking on this will open the supplier's page.

 Location